ierturk/rust-on-stm32/README.md

 - It can be run through VSCode menus
 ___
 ### Conclusion
-This is the Slint-UI Carousel Demo runs on the F4 MCU
+This is the Slint Carousel Demo running on the F4 MCU

 ![Slint UI Carousel Demo](docs/images/rust-slint-ui-carousel-demo.jpeg)